rameshkumart05/recommender-system-streamlit/README.md

 ## Introduction

-This repository contains a minimal public web application depolymnet of the movie reccomendation model we built earlier in the course.
+This repository contains a minimal public web application deployment of the movie recommendation model we built earlier in the course.

-The project consists of four components:
+The project consists of three components:

 1. **[Recommender function](https://github.com/4GeeksAcademy/gperdrizet-k-nearest-neighbors/blob/main/src/solution.ipynb)**: This Python function is the heart of the app.
 It takes a movie title and uses a k-nearest neighbors and a movie database to return recommendations of other similar movies.
-2. **[Flask](https://flask.palletsprojects.com/en/stable/)**: Flask is a simple web application framework, it will act as the go-between to bridge the html world of the user's web-browser and our internal python function.
+2. **[Streamlit](https://streamlit.io/)**: Streamlit is a web application framework, it will act as the go-between to bridge the html world of the user's web-browser and our internal python functions.
-3. **[Gunicorn](https://gunicorn.org/)**: Gunicorn is the web server that will serve the page to users and send data to our application via Flask.
 4. **[Render](https://render.com/)**: Render is the cloud hosting service we will use to actually run our application.
 This allows the app to have a public URL where it can be accessed by users.

 ## Render deployment